javve/hash.js/readme.md

 Btw, [follow me (@javve) at Twitter](http://twitter.com/javve) and checkout my other project [List.js](http://listjs.com)

-**Notice**:  The main focus of Hash.js is simplcity.
+**Notice**:  The main focus of Hash.js is simplicity.
 This is no tool for your super-ajax-native-feeling-app-with-google-bot-support.
 If that's your usage situation, use the awesome [History.js](https://github.com/balupton/history.js).

 ## Usage